Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Introduction

-This paper extends previous work of ours, namely \textit{\crossym{}: Cross-Level Verification of \systemc{} Peripherals Using Symbolic Execution}, which was published as a DDECS conference paper~\cite{crossym}.
-In comparison with this preliminary version, our novel contributions are (1) \hwklee{} as a separate, alternative approach for cross-level symbolic execution, including an array minimisation technique, (2) consideration of the peripheral communication interfaces, (3) extending the evaluation by an additional peripheral, namely the Hash peripheral, and (4) an extensive comparison between \crossym{} and \hwklee{} on the basis of our evaluation results.
+\textbf{Paper Structure:} This paper extends previous work of ours, namely \textit{\crossym{}: Cross-Level Verification of \systemc{} Peripherals Using Symbolic Execution}, which was published as a DDECS conference paper~\cite{crossym}.
+In comparison with this preliminary version, our novel contributions are (1) \hwklee{} as a separate, alternative approach for cross-level symbolic execution, including an array minimization technique, (2) consideration of the peripheral communication interfaces, (3) extending the evaluation by additional peripherals, namely the Hash peripheral and the S2C benchmark, and (4) an extensive comparison between \crossym{} and \hwklee{} on the basis of our evaluation results.
 The remainder of the paper follows with a discussion on relevant background information on \systemc{} and Symbolic Execution in \Cref{sec:crossym-journal:prelim}. \Cref{sec:crossym-journal:rw} embeds our work into the context of related publications. \Cref{sec:crossym-journal:main:challenges} presents the challenges that motivate our work, and gives a high-level overview of our contributions.
 Following, \Cref{sec:crossym-journal:crossym} and \Cref{sec:crossym-journal:hwklee} introduce the two approaches \crossym{} and \hwklee{}, respectively. \Cref{sec:crossym-journal:main:symsig} discusses how to handle the peripherals' bus interfaces in symbolic execution. \Cref{sec:crossym-journal:eval} presents and discusses our evaluation, as well as the obtained results.
 Finally, \Cref{sec:crossym-journal:ende} concludes our results and gives an overview over possible future research directions.